Dutch East Indies: Cultivation System and Coolie Ordinances

 The system proved disastrous for the local population; at its height, over 1 million farmers worked under the Cultuurstelsel and the extreme incentive for profit resulted in widespread abuses.
 Farmers were often forced to either use more than 20% of their farmland, or the most fertile land, for cultivation of cash crops.
 The system led to an increase in famine and disease among Javanese peasants in the 1840s.
 According to one estimate, the mortality rates increased by as much as 30% during this period.
 Due to widespread criticism of the system, it was abolished in 1870.
 According to one study, the mortality rate in Java would have been 10–20% higher by the late 1870s if the Cultivation system had not been abolished.
 The introduction of trucks, railways, telegraph systems, and more coordinated distribution systems all contributed to famine elimination in Java which had historically been common.
 Java experienced rapid population growth during the 19th century and there were no significant famines in Java after the 1840s.

 Another source of profit were the so-called coolies, a name for low-wage indentured laborers.
 After the abolition of the Cultivation System in 1870, the economy shifted to private companies such as the Deli Company, which was founded on Sumatra in 1869.
 Large-scale plantations were built to grow cash crops and Javanese, Chinese, Malay, Batak and Indian people were shipped to the plantations in Sumatra and Java to perform harsh labor.
 It is estimated that over 500,000 coolies were transported to Sumatra during the late 19th and early 20th century.
-The precise death rate among coolie laborers is unknown due to scarce or unreliable records but has been estimated to be as high as 25%.
+The precise death rate among coolie laborers is hard to estimate due to scarce or unreliable records but has been estimated to be as high as 25% in certain places, with a possible death toll of many tens of thousands.